jdandrade/BattleShipGame-Java/README.md

 ## How to run

-Compile and run src/BattleShips.java on Terminal or just import classes to an IDE and run.
+Run BattleShips.java on Terminal or just import classes to an IDE and run.

 ## How to play